apache/flink/docs/deployment/resource-providers/mesos.md

 ### Per-Job Cluster Mode

-A job which is executed in Per-Job Cluster Mode spins up a dedicated Flink cluster that only being used for that specific job.
+A job which is executed in Per-Job Cluster Mode spins up a dedicated Flink cluster that is only being used for that specific job.
 No extra job submission is needed.

 `${FLINK_HOME}/bin/mesos-appmaster-job.sh` is used as the startup script.
 It starts the Mesos